1stsetup/node-lirc_client/README.md

 * **connect**() - Reconnects a closed connection to the lircd for this object.
 It will reuse the active programName and verbose values.
 ** Will throw errors when something fails.

-Module Functions
+Module properties
 ----------------

-* < _Boolean_ >**isConnected** - When true is returned there is a connection to the lircd and the object will receive events.
+* < _Boolean_ >**isConnected** (read only) - When true is returned there is a connection to the lircd and the object will receive events.
 When false is returned the object is not connected to lircd and it will not receive events.

+* < _String_ >**mode** (read/write) - Will perform lirc_getmode and lirc_setmode.
+Are not described on lirc website but were found in lirc_client.h file and on following [page](http://lirc.10951.n7.nabble.com/Patch-control-lirc-mode-from-external-program-td1611.html)

 Module Events
 -------------